-A nurse with less than 12 months of experience will be hired as a Clinical Nurse I.
+- A nurse with less than 12 months of experience will be hired as a CNI.

-A nurse with greater than 12 months of experience will be hired into the roles for which they can show evidence of meeting that role's qualifications (minimum role for a nurse with greater than 12 months experience is CNII).
+- A nurse with greater than 12 months of experience will be hired into the role for which he or she can show evidence of meeting that role's qualifications (minimum role for a nurse with greater than 12 months experience is CNII).